AdobeDocs/commerce-merchant-services.en/help/payment-services/order-payment-status.md

 ---
-title: Order payment status report
+title: Order Payment Status Report
 description: Use the Order payment status report for gain visibility to the payment status of your orders and identify any potential issues.
 role: User
 level: Intermediate
 exl-id: 192e47b9-d52b-4dcf-a720-38459156fda4
 ---
-# Order payment status report
+# Order Payment Status Report

 [!DNL Payment Services] for [!DNL Adobe Commerce] and [!DNL Magento Open Source] offers you comprehensive reporting so that you can get a clear view of your store's orders and payments.